Richard Martin (actor): Personal life

-Martin met his wife, former fashion model and actress Elaine Riley, on a film set in Carmel, where a scheduled four-day shoot stretched to three weeks because of fog He was married to Elaine Riley from 1946 until his death.
-They worked together only once, in Rider from Tucson (1950), but were regarded as one of Hollywood’s happiest couples.
-When Howard Hughes cancelled Martin’s contract at RKO in 1953, he left Hollywood to set up an insurance business.
+Martin met his wife, former fashion model and actress Elaine Riley, on a film set in Carmel, where a scheduled four-day shoot stretched to three weeks because of fog.
+He was married to Riley from 1946 until his death.
+They worked together only once, in Rider from Tucson (1950), but were regarded as one of Hollywood's happiest couples.
+When Howard Hughes cancelled Martin's contract at RKO in 1953, he left Hollywood to set up an insurance business.
 The couple had no children.